FIAF/fiaf-cataloguing-manual/markdown/3.1.5.16.0-aaaa/en.md

-3.1.5.16 Video Codec
+# 3.1.5.16 Video Codec

 The video compression standard used in the digital video Item, for example, D10, MP4, etc.

 Video and digital cinema formats contained in wrappers have separate audio files contained in the format with the video file.
-For example, DCPs (contained in MXF files) are comprised of a JPEG2000 video file and a WAV audio file (along with textual informa- tion in an XML file), The audio codec is described separately.
+For example, DCPs (contained in MXF files) are comprised of a JPEG2000 video file and a WAV audio file (along with textual information in an XML file), The audio codec is described separately.

 Select from controlled list of terms.
-A suggested list, which is open and not exhaus-

-tive, can be found in D.7.10 Item Code type – Digital.
+A suggested list, which is open and not exhaustive, can be found in [D.7.10 Item Code type – Digital]().
 Other lists include:

 PBCore essenceTrackEncoding vocabulary: http://metadataregistry.org/concept/list/vocabulary_id/156.html